Fife Council: Premises

 Fife Council is based at Fife House on North Street, Glenrothes.
 The building was built in 1969 for the Glenrothes Development Corporation, and became headquarters of Fife Regional Council on its creation in 1975.
 Prior to 1975 the old Fife County Council had been based at County Buildings, Cupar.
 Fife House passed to the new Fife Council on local government reorganisation in 1996.

 Composition

-Following the 2022 election and subsequent by-elections and changes of allegiance up to August 2025, the composition of the council was:
+Following the 2022 election and subsequent by-elections and changes of allegiance, the composition of the council was: